-Being careful with your food habits can reduce the risks associated with food borne infections or food poisoning.
-Here are a few tips to screen food during pregnancy:
+Being careful with your food habits can reduce the risks associated with foodborne infections or food poisoning.
+Here are a few tips for screening food during pregnancy:

 - Avoid unpasteurized milk and products made from such milk (particularly soft cheese).

 - Avoid fresh sprouts (they may carry E. coli)

 - Stay away from raw meat, fish, and egg.